Integrations and API that make data reliable across systems

 02

-We design for retries, idempotency and exceptions
+We design for exceptions, retries and idempotency

 03

-We add business monitoring and visibility
+We add technical monitoring, business logs and team alerts

 The first visible signal